-Around thirty volunteers from the WeLoveU Foundation in Central Florida partnered with Keep Alachua County Beautiful for a tree planting project in Gainesville, Florida.
+Around thirty volunteers from the WeLoveU Foundation in Central Florida partnered with Keep Alachua County Beautiful for a tree planting project in Gainesville, Florida on Sunday, August 19, 2018.

 Planting trees reduce air pollution by filtering dust and pollutants from the air we breathe.
 Additionally, volunteers are planting trees to develop Greater Duval Neighborhood Association Community Garden.
 The garden was founded for local citizens to take advantage of the natural resources grown within.

 WeLoveU volunteers traveled from numerous towns and cities in Florida.
-They traveled from Leesburg, Orlando, Winter Park, Kissimmee, and Daytona Beach to participate in the tree planting volunteer service at 10 a.m on August 19, 2018.
+They traveled from Leesburg, Orlando, Winter Park, Kissimmee, and Daytona Beach to participate in the tree planting volunteer service.

 Despite their long journey, traveling two and a half hours, volunteers were excited.
 For many of them, it was their first time participating in a tree planting project.
 Before hitting the ground, all the volunteers gathered for an opening picture in their bright blue WeLoveU polo shirts.